 Truth Be Told, unpublished sceenplay the dissertation sort-of turned into, 2014.

-The dissertation that polygraph documentary accidentally turned into, 2014.
+The dissertation that polygraph documentary accidentally turned into that was formally defended years ago but still feels unfinished to me inside, 2014.

 Untitled polygraph documentary, interviews 2009-2011.
 Turned into other stuff.